RC2320/VPN-Setup-Usage/README.md

 </p>

 <h1>Virtual Private Network Setup and Usage</h1>
-In this tutorial, we set up a VPN and observe how it is used. <br />
+In this illustration, I will set up a VPN on A virtual machine and observe how it is used. <br />

 <h2>Environments and Technologies Used</h2>